dracula/zsh/INSTALL.md

 #### Install using Git

-If you are a git user, you can install the theme and keep up to date by cloning the repo into your oh-mu-zsh directory:
+If you are a git user, you can install the theme and keep up to date by cloning the repo into your oh-my-zsh directory:

     cd $ZSH_CUSTOM/themes
     git clone https://github.com/dracula/zsh.git dracula